rajveer-singh0/uniform_detection/README.md

 3. The model detects whether a person in the image is wearing a uniform
 4. Results are displayed with confidence scores and visual indicators

+🚀 Live Demo

+Check out the live demo of the Uniform Detection Model here:

+👉 Open the App on Streamlit

 ## Converting from Flask

 This project was converted from a Flask application.
 Key changes include: